Code-Institute-Submissions/Javascript-Milestone-Project-/README.md

 <h3>Testing</h3>

 I have tested my site thoroughly, all the links are working and take the user to the correct pages.
-The webpage will respond when used on smaller devices, the nav bar will shrink down into a drop down menu.

 I placed my site throught a CSS Validator which returned no errors

 <h3>Deployment</h3>